rpclib/benchmarks/README.md

 # rpclib benchmarks

-This is a set of benchmarks that compare the performance of various RPC libraries/frameworks in specific situations.
+This is a set of benchmarks that compares the performance of various RPC libraries/frameworks in specific situations.

-# Libraries
+## Libraries

 This is a WIP.
 The following libraries are or will be benchmarked: